kubernetes/website/content/fr/docs/contribute/style/style-guide.md

 Code examples and configuration examples that include version information should be consistent with the accompanying text.

-If the information is version specific, the Kubernetes version needs to be defined in the `prerequisites` section of the [Task template](/docs/contribute/style/page-templates/#task-template) or the [Tutorial template] (/docs/contribute/style/page-templates/#tutorial-template).
+If the information is version specific, the Kubernetes version needs to be defined in the `prerequisites` section of the [Task template](/docs/contribute/style/page-templates/#task-template) or the [Tutorial template](/docs/contribute/style/page-templates/#tutorial-template).
 Once the page is saved, the `prerequisites` section is shown as **Before you begin**.

 Pour spécifier la version de Kubernetes pour une tâche ou une page de tutoriel, incluez `min-kubernetes-server-version` dans l'entête de la page.